Open-Agriculture/AgIsoStack-plus-plus/sphinx/source/Tutorials/Virtual Terminal Basics.rst

 You can also have the CAN stack automatically scale your object pool to match the dimensions of whatever VT it ends up loading to.
 This can be helpful if you designed your object pool for a certain data mask size, but need the pool to load on VTs with different resolutions or VTs that support different fonts than you designed your pool with.
 To do this, just tell the client what sizes you used when creating your object pool with the :code:`set_object_pool_scaling` function.
-The documentation for that function can be found `in our api docs <https://delgrossoengineering.com/isobus-docs/classisobus_1_1VirtualTerminalClient.html#a677ff706f3ebe65e1ea9972e0a7304da>`_.
+The documentation for that function can be found `in our API docs <https://delgrossoengineering.com/isobus-docs/classisobus_1_1VirtualTerminalClient.html#a677ff706f3ebe65e1ea9972e0a7304da>`_.

 .. note::